supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/18-Ingest-stream-synapse.md

 9. In Synapse Studio, on the **Manage** page, ensure that your dedicated SQL pool has a status of **Online**, then switch to the **data** page and in the **Workspace** pane, expand **SQL database**, your **sql*xxxxxxx*** SQL pool, and **Tables** to see the **dbo.FactOrder** table.
 10. In the **...** menu for the **dbo.FactOrder** table, select **New SQL script** > **Select TOP 100 rows** and review the results.
 Observe that the table includes columns for **OrderDateTime**, **ProductID**, and **Quantity** but there are currently no rows of data.

-### Create an Azure Stream Analytics job to ingest order data
+### Task 2.2: Create an Azure Stream Analytics job to ingest order data

 1. Switch back to the browser tab containing the Azure portal, and note the region where your **db000-*xxxxxxx*** resource group was provisioned - you will create your Stream Analytics job in the <u>same region</u>.
 2. On the **Home** page select **+ Create a resource** and search for `Stream Analytics job`.
 Then create a **Stream Analytics job** with the following properties: